"SAN ANTONIO â€” Patients with severe chronic pain, including those with arachnoiditis, have low serum cortisol levels, a new study has shown.

 |Skin and subcutaneous tissue disorders|

-The following adverse drug reactions occurred in < 1% of NUCYNTA®-treated patients in the pooled safety data from nine Phase 2/3 studies that administered multiple doses (seven were placebo- and/or active-controlled, one noncontrolled, and one Phase 3 active-controlled safety study):
+The following adverse drug reactions occurred in less than 1% of NUCYNTA-treated patients in the pooled safety data from nine Phase 2/3 clinical studies:

 Cardiac disorders: heart rate increased, heart rate decreased